barrettruth/bazel-language-server/README.md

 - [ ] **File-rename edits** — rewrite labels when a file or package moves
 - [ ] **Execute command** — run a `bazel` invocation the code lens offers
 - [ ] **Incremental sync** — `didChange` ranges rather than whole documents
-- [ ] **`.bazelrc`** — completion, hover and unknown-flag diagnostics from
+- [ ] **`.bazelrc`** — full LSP semantics, including completion, hover and
-      `bazel help flags-as-proto`, version-exact for the user's own binary
+      unknown-flag diagnostics from `bazel help flags-as-proto`, version-exact for the user's own binary

-Deliberately absent.
-Type hierarchy, document colour, linked editing ranges, on-type formatting and monikers describe languages this is not.
-Call hierarchy is the near miss: mapping incoming calls to reverse dependencies reads well until a client labels the panel "Calls" and a macro's callers and a target's dependents appear in the same tree — find-references already answers the question honestly.
-Starlark type inference stays out for the reason `.devin/ROADMAP.md` gives: it is a third of starpls' codebase and answers `Unknown` where it matters.